wko/clinical-trial-criteria-translation/README.md

 3. execute `python preparation.py` and `python baseline.py`
 4. The output can be found in `baseline/output/formal_queries.xml`

-## Tips:
-The running of baseline.py is independent of preparation.py, the main function of preparation.py is to get the output of metamap tagger.

-Before running it, please keep the file "mapping_out" in the param directory.
+## Reproducing the paper data

+The data in the paper were produced using the following versions of the programs and data:

+* MetaMap Version 2016v2 with the public_mm_data_usabase_2018aa_relaxed vocabulary
+* Stanford Core NLP version 3.9.2
+* ELK Reasoner 0.4.3 with SNOMED CT US Version 2017-01-31
+* Word2Vec Wikipedia Model from https://fasttext.cc/docs/en/pretrained-vectors.html

+# Test Data
+The list of paper data files: the input and output files of the test in our paper

+1. input files: criterions.xml
+2. output files: mapping_output, formal.txt, log.txt, formal_queries.xml

-# Project Structure
+## Project Structure

-## The list of program files：
+### The list of program files：

 1. preparation.py: preprocessing of input eligibility criterion
 2. criteria2label.py: get the semantic representation of eligibility criterion